Our automation program for a DAX 30 Life Sciences company delivered annual cost savings of €1m.

 The pandemic forced a giant leap in innovation around clinical trials, demonstrating how intelligent automation technologies such as RPA, AI and natural language processing could be used to expedite trial processes and speed up time to market.

 As a highly regulated industry, life sciences organisations must process and store large volumes of documentation to remain compliant.
 Intelligent Document Processing and Optical Character Recognition enables structured and unstructured data to be extracted and processed from regulatory documents for easy retrieval and analysis.

 Large pharma companies receive hundreds of thousands of Adverse Event Reports every year.
 Process these reports automatically with RPA to reduce the administrative burden, scaling down costs while enabling increased focus on areas of concern.

-Automating repetitive tasks in finance, procurement, HR and other back office teams can make a significant difference to overall efficiency and reduce the amount of time research professionals need to spend on administration.
+Automating repetitive tasks in finance, procurement, HR and other back-office teams can make a significant difference to the overall efficiency and reduce the amount of time research professionals need to spend on administration.